prasert05/mbbtk/install-and-use-interpro.md

 ## Download InterProScan installer and extensions
 ### InterProScan installer

-InterProScan installer can be downloaded from [ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5](ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5).
-[InterProScan lastest version](ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.39-77.0/interproscan-5.39-77.0-64-bit.tar.gz) we've used is v5.39.
+InterProScan installer can be downloaded from ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5.
+InterProScan lastest version we've used is v5.39 (ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.39-77.0/interproscan-5.39-77.0-64-bit.tar.gz).
 According to the recommendation of [ebi-pf-team](https://github.com/ebi-pf-team/interproscan/wiki/HowToDownload#64-bit-distribution).
 MD5 cheksum is mandatory for a large downloaded file.
 So the command below is to create directory, download the installer and checksum.

 ```sh